bookofproofs/bookofproofs.github.io/_sources/history/19th-century/finsler.md

 **Paul Finsler** was a German mathematician who worked on set theory, differential geometry, number theory, probability theory and the foundations of mathematics.

 ### Mathematical Profile (Excerpt):
-* Paul had a brother Hans Finsler who was born in Heilbronn on 7 December 1891.
-* Paul also had a sister Anne Finsler who became a mathematician and wrote Volumen und Oberfläche von Kreuzkern und Kugel Ⓣ(Volume and surface of the cross-core and ball) (1954).
 * Paul attended a grammar school in Urach, then, between 1908 and 1912, he attended a secondary school, the Real Gymnasium in Cannstatt, which emphasised science in its teaching.
 * Kutta had been appointed as an ordinary professor of analysis and analytical geometry at the Technische Hochschule in Stuttgart in 1911, the year before Finsler began his studies there.
 * Finsler also attended lectures at Stuttgart by Rudolf Mehmke (1857-1944).